mgorav/kafka-streams-router/README.md

 ## Overview

-In this blog, I will explore the programing pradim, which I call, bring your function to the kafka cluster, I DO NOT CARE, how the message from Kafka is delivered to it.
+In this blog, I will explore the programing paradigm, which I call, bring your function to the kafka cluster, I DO NOT CARE, how the message from Kafka is delivered to it.
 This concept will provide programming ease and enable engineers to think - "just function" to write business logic in the programing logic of your choice.